Skip to main content

 Consider insulin, a hormone produced by the pancreas.
 Its primary role is to help your cells absorb glucose from the bloodstream for energy.
 When this system works efficiently, blood sugar levels remain stable.
 However, a diet high in processed carbohydrates and a sedentary lifestyle can lead to a state of insulin resistance, where cells become less responsive to insulin’s signals.

 The pancreas compensates by producing more insulin, leading to high levels of this hormone in the blood.
 Chronically elevated insulin promotes fat storage, particularly in the abdominal region, and inhibits the breakdown of stored fat.
 This visceral fat, located deep within the abdominal cavity and surrounding your organs, is metabolically active and a potent driver of inflammation and disease.
-BMI, of course, tells you nothing about your or where your body is storing fat.
+BMI, of course, tells you nothing about your insulin sensitivity or where your body is storing fat.

 Cortisol and Stress